ibm-cloud-docs/vpc/managing-placement-groups.md

 With placement groups for {{site.data.keyword.vpc_full}}, you can create policies for managing high availability workloads.
 You can specify a choice of placement policies for a group of provisioned instances.
 You can use these policies to influence the physical placement of select VPC virtual servers to meet certain workload demands.
 {:shortdesc}

-Placement groups are only available to accounts with special approval to preview this beta feature.
-Contact your IBM Sales representative if you are interested in getting access.
-{: beta}

 After the placement group is created, you can assign a selected virtual server instance or a group of virtual server instances to the placement group.
 When you provision these instances, the instance is then placed on a computer host in the designated zone for the instance based on the placement group strategy.
 You can use the same placement group for instances across multiple VPCs.